falkaer/the-guide/m1_memory_hierarchies/s4_building_a_computational_graph.md

 # Building a Computational Graph
 Ok, so now we have the basic building blocks ready.
+I have introduced what computational graphs are, we have taken a quick look at what GPU's are and we also have a very simplifying set of constraints.
-We also have a very simplifying set of constraints.
-This allows us to just represent this graph as a straight line.
-So we can just represent our graph as a series of nodes in a list.
+Given our constraints we can represent our graph as a series of nodes in a list.
 This list needs to be runnable on both the CPU and the GPU, so we'll look at how we can make a CPU graph runner and a GPU graph runner which can interpret the same list of commands and still work just fine.
 First we are going to do this on the CPU, then the GPU.
-Then we are going to run the GPU graph in a loop instead of reconstructing it with every iteration.
+Then we are going to run the GPU graph in a loop instead of reconstructing it every iteration.
 This also the part where we really start to let loose, creating graphs of different sizes, creating arbitrary permutations of linear and ReLU nodes and seeing what the benchmarks can show us.

 ## Building the CPU Graph
 The CPU version of the computational graph is found in ```src::graph::nodes.rs```,